traverol/arcities/readme.md

 # AR Cities

-AR Cities is an Android application that uses ARCore to create an augmented reality city visualization experience.
+AR Cities is an Android application that uses ARCore to create an augmented reality city.
 The app allows users to view 3D buildings and place cars in their real environment through their device's camera.

 ## Features